 Once you’ve designed your recipe, making it is as easy as 1-2-3!

-Using the formula above, decide upon your ingredients and gather everything together.
+Using the Basic Lip Balm Formula above, decide upon your ingredients and gather everything together.

 Now, let’s go over some of the choices you have as far as ingredients.